johnny-dendron/johnny-dendron.github.io/notes/politics.ideology.cap.ceos.md

 id: w4xwsq4q5dnymrz47t004a3
 title: Ceos
 desc: ""
-updated: 1655680769996
+updated: 1655744022236
 created: 1655680568616
 ---

+#sort

 When a CEO says on TV they did something for the community **THEY ARE LYING**.

-A coloration exists for one reason.
-Profit.
+A corporation exists for **one reason**:

+**Profit**.

 Everything else is supplemental to that goal.

-Capitalism ultimately -> 7 people own everything....Everyone else is just animals in a pit.
+Capitalism ultimately results in a small number of people owning basically everything and the rest of us are just animals in a pit.